lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.
         (default: true)
+    :submodule-timeout: Timeout (in minutes) for checkout operation.
+        (default: 10)

     :gerrit_merge_triggers: Override Gerrit Triggers.